State of Vietnam: Associated State (1949–1954)

+Vietnamese anti-communist nationalists were briefly split over the question of accommodation with the SVN.
+Five major groups opted to work with Bảo Đại's government in order to continue the struggle for independence, assist France in its war against the communist-led Viet Minh, and strengthen their own political and military standing.
+Known collectively as the 'Big Five' (cinq grands), these groups were the Cao Đài, the Hòa Hảo, the Bình Xuyên, the northern Catholics, and the northern Đại Việt Party.
+Although these accommodationist groups agreed in principle to cooperate with the SVN, most initially resisted full incorporation into Bảo Đại's administration.
+Like their earlier relationship with the DRV, they sought to preserve a high degree of autonomy from central authority.
+The southern "sects" (Cao Đài, Hòa Hảo, Bình Xuyên) and northern Catholics established semi-independent territories that functioned as quasi-states or fiefdoms, supported by their own community welfare systems or parallel economic networks.
+In contrast, the Đại Việt Party pursued influence through civilian political appointments within the SVN government rather than through military subsidies.
+The two Catholic Vicariates of Phát Diệm–Bùi Chu, safe havens for anticommunist nationalists in the north, were the last to integrate into the SVN.

+The year 1953 marked a new phase in anticommunist nationalism, as accommodationists and attentistes reunited during the piastre devaluation crisis, triggered by France's unilateral lower of the franc–piastre exchange rate.
+Through successive congresses, accommodationists joined the attentistes in demanding immediate and total independence, though key issues remained, including how to transition to a democratic system.
 The State of Vietnam was not merely a colonial construct, but a fragmented and negotiated state in which sovereignty was unevenly exercised by colonial authorities, local political actors, and religious self-governing entities.
 Its state transformation was an act of bricolage, cobbled together from layered legacies of the past and evolving contemporary dynamics.
 The Matignon Treaty on 4 June 1954 was seen as granting Vietnam independence from France.
 The prominent nationalist Ngo Dinh Diem, who by now no longer believed that attentisme was a viable policy, was appointed by Bảo Đại in June 1954 to lead the Vietnamese government.
 With the full support of Bảo Đại, Diệm committed himself to rapidly establishing a truly independent state, and formally withdrew the State of Vietnam from the French Union on July 20, 1954.